Formality of a higher-codimensional Swiss-Cheese operad: Proof of the formality

 Note that we will focus on the two cases $k = 0$ and $l = 0$, as these will be the relevant ones for the application of the Künneth formula.

 \begin{lemma} The map $\pi : \vgraphs_{mn}^{0}(k,0) \to \vscV_{mn}(k,0) = \eV_{m}(k)$ is a quasi-iso\-mor\-phism for all $k \ge 0$. \end{lemma}

 If $\vgraphs_{mn}^{0}(k,0)$ had no aerial (internal) vertices and no full edges, then it would be equal to $\Graphs_{m}(k)$, which is quasi-isomorphic to $\eV_{m}(k)$ by~\cite[Theorem~8.1]{LambrechtsVolic2014}.
-The following proof is the formalization of the intuitive fact that a full edge is killed by:
+The next proof is the formalization of the intuition that a full edge is killed by:

 and that internal vertices, whether aerial or terrestrial, do not produce any homology class and are just here to kill the Arnold relations.